 Jump in Europe virus cases hits shares after sharp weekly rally

-Nov 13 (Reuters) - Europe's benchmark stock index fell on Friday, setting up to end its second straight week of gains on a glum note, as surging coronavirus cases compounded fears of the damage to the bloc's economy in the coming winter months.
+Nov 13 (Reuters) - European shares edged lower on Friday as surging coronavirus cases compounded fears of the damage to the bloc's economy in the coming winter months, although the benchmark index was still on track for its second straight week of gains.

-The pan-European STOXX 600 .STOXX was down 0.3% by 0805 GMT after jumping earlier this week on optimism around a working COVID-19 vaccine.
+The pan-European STOXX 600 .STOXX was down 0.3% after jumping earlier this week on optimism around a working COVID-19 vaccine.
 The index has gained about 12% in the past two weeks, also buoyed by hopes of calmer global trade under U.S. President-elect Joe Biden.

-France's CAC 40 index .FCHI lost 0.1% as Prime Minister Jean Castex said there would be no immediate easing of a second COVID-19 lockdown, with the number of hospitalisations now higher than at the peak of the first wave.
+"For all the optimism about a successful vaccine, the reality is that a possible candidate was never likely to be able to stop what is currently playing out across Europe in terms of a sharp rise in coronavirus infections and hospitalisations," said Michael Hewson, a market analyst at CMC Markets UK.

+German Health Minister Jens Spahn said it was too early to say whether restrictions imposed last week would need to be extended beyond November, while French Prime Minister Jean Castex said there would be no easing for at least two weeks.

+With the euro zone likely heading back into recession this quarter, the European Central Bank has already said it would provide more stimulus in December.

+European travel stocks .SXTP, which have lost 25% of their value so far this year, were down 0.4% in morning trading.

-The energy index .SXEP led declines, falling 1.4% with banking .SX7P and travel stocks .SXTP also dropping more than 0.8% in early trading.
+The energy index .SXEP lost 0.7% to lead sectoral declines, while energy .SXEP and real estate stocks .SX86P dropped more than 0.5%.

+Technology stocks .SX8P, which have tracked a surge in their U.S. peers as investors gravitate toward sectors that have seen higher demand in this year's stay-at-home environment, jumped 0.4%.

-In company news, French power group EDF EDF.PA fell 0.3% after reporting a decline in third-quarter revenue as the COVID-19 pandemic sapped electricity demand and weighed on nuclear energy output in France.
+In company news, French power group EDF EDF.PA gained 0.3% as it showed signs of improving performance in the third quarter, while German property group Deutsche Wohnen DWNG.DE rose 1% after its third-quarter earnings update.

 (Reporting by Shashank Nayar in Bengaluru; Editing by Anil D'Silva)